The standards for Performance Measurement and Improvement focus on four key areas:

 The performance measurement requirements for Disease-Specific Care (DSC) Certification programs comprise two stages:

-- Stage II – Standardized Measures: Standardized performance measures have precisely defined specifications, standardized data collection protocols, meet established evaluation criteria and can be uniformly adopted for use.
+Stage II – Standardized Measures: Standardized performance measures have precisely defined specifications, standardized data collection protocols, meet established evaluation criteria and can be uniformly adopted for use.
 Standardized sets of measures are identified and specified by The Joint Commission and external performance measurement experts.
 When available, standardized measures replace non-standardized measures and are uniformly adopted by all certified programs, as well as programs seeking initial certification.
-Standardized performance measures are currently available for two advanced certification programs - Primary Stroke Center and Heart Failure programs.
+Standardized performance measures are currently available for the following advanced certification programs : Advanced Certification for Heart Failure, Comprehensive Stroke Certification, and Primary Stroke Center Certification.

 Performance Measurement Requirements for DSC Certification